MichaelDim02/unix_low_battery_signal_tool/README.md

 # Unix low battery signaling tool (ulbast?)
-A minimal utility I created myself to help me with power management.
+A minimal utility I setup to help me with power management.
 If you use a wm like i3 or dwm, setting up a proper power utility system so I hope this might help you as well.

 ## What you'll need
 * acpi to get the battery information